wp-plugins/utubevideo-gallery/readme.txt

 Unlimited.

+= Can I use any YouTube video? =

+Generally, yes, except in cases where the video it set to disable embedding.

 = Are Vevo youtube videos supported? =

 Yes, all youtube videos should work unless embedding has been disabled.

-= Can I use any version of Fancybox? =

-Only Fancybox v1 is supported due to conflicts in the licence for Fancbox v2.

-= Should I include the Fancybox scripts in the adminstrative panel for uTubeVideo Gallery? =

-Only include the Fancybox scripts if you do not have another Fancybox plugin in use.

 = Are any other types of videos supported (ie not youtube)? =